 Digital camera and Near-infrared

 As mentioned earlier, infrared rays are not visible.
-However, this changes a bit when it comes to digital camera sensor.
-The sensor of the digital camera has a wider wavelength range that can be captured by human eyes.
-It captures infrared rays.
+However, this changes a bit when it comes to digital camera sensors.
+The sensor of a digital camera has a wider wavelength range that can be captured by human eyes.
+This means that it captures infrared rays.

-Therefore, (in many camera models) an infrared cut filter is attached in front of the sensor to attenuate the closed-range infrared and bring it closer to the human eye.
+Therefore, (in many camera models) an infrared cut filter is attached in front of the sensor to attenuate the near-infrared and bring it closer to the human eye.

 It seems that there is a difference on the design concept on which wavelength range to cut.
-Depending on the manufacturer, there are cameras that can easily see closed-range infrared (for example, Fujifilm X-trans CMOS).
+Depending on the manufacturer, there are cameras that can easily see near-infrared (for example, Fujifilm X-trans CMOS).
 These cameras are especially popular with astro-photographers.

-Although introduction became longer, I removed the infrared cutting filter, and use a visible light range filter (IIR76) to test out the close-range infrared sensitivity and light reflection of the digital camera.
+For this comparison, I removed the infrared cutting filter, and installed a visible light range filter (IIR76) to test out the near-infrared sensitivity and light reflection of the digital camera.
 Let me show you the results.

 I tried to take my picture in the middle of one fine day during spring.
 I wore my favorite Kawasaki cap and black Fleece sweater thinking I am a fashionable middle-aged man.

 Joking aside, this is an example of a normal digital camera image.
-It is taken using Fujifilm's X-H1.
-I am holding a FineShut KIWAMI sheet (cut in a rectangular shape) on my left hand.
-FineShut KIWAMI cannot be distinguished at all in this picture.
+It was taken using Fujifilm's X-H1.
+I am holding a FineShut KIWAMI sheet (cut in a rectangular shape) with my left hand.
+The FineShut KIWAMI cannot be distinguished at all in this picture.

 Take a look at the next picture.
 It is an image taken simultaneously from an infrared camera.

 This means that the fleece jacket and cap were absorbing light in the visible light region and then reflected near-infrared rays.
 This results into an image where most of the colors changed to white.
-The plants behind me are also white, which is completely different from the picture above.
+The plants behind me are also white, which is completely different from the initial color picture.

-This time, I can also clearly see the Fineshut KIWAMI I have in my hand.
+This time, you can also clearly see the Fineshut KIWAMI I have in my hand.
 This picture shows the effect of near-infrared in colors of a picture.

-After which, I made the usual color photo into black and white.
-The difference is clear when you try to have them side by side.
+For the comparison, I made the original color photo into black and white.
+The difference is clear when you put them side by side.

 Product introduction of the fine shut series, please purchase from here!